About this day

 Nanoinvasion Jamie Gallagher, University of Glasgow

-All around us as hidden world is taking over, it is a strange alien world where nothing is as it seems – the world of nanotechnology.
-Join materials scientist Dr Jamie Gallagher as we shrink down and get hands on with the tiny tech that is changing our phones, food, sport and health.
+All around us is a hidden world where nothing is as it seems – the world of nanotechnology.
+Join Jamie as we shrink down and get hands on with the tiny tech that is changing our phones, food, sport and health.
 Delve into a world where pencils are stronger than steel, metal becomes transparent and robots become doctors.